Brazil: Public Health, Race, and Human Rights

 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 - Track Your Application Online

 None, although a background in Portuguese, Spanish, or another Romance language is highly recommended.

 The interdisciplinary coursework in the Brazil: Public Health, Race, and Human Rights program explores the various aspects influencing public health planning and practice in Brazil, including historical, social, economic, religious, and ideological factors.
-Students may attend lectures by government health workers, political activists, researchers, doctors, and nurses on topics ranging from domestic violence and family health, to Afro Brazilian dance and culture.
+Students might attend lectures by government health workers, political activists, researchers, doctors, and/or nurses on topics ranging from domestic violence and family health, to Afro-Brazilian dance and culture.
 Students use the knowledge they gain through coursework and field study to complete an Independent Study Project on a topic of their choosing.